 Know Your Role

-Probably the most essential part of playing any class in Anthem is knowing your javelin’s role in battle.
+Probably the most crucial part of playing any class in Anthem is knowing your javelin’s role in battle.
 The Storm’s goal is to keep targets primed and deal huge bursts of AOE damage.
-As the Storm, you should constantly be on the lookout for openings to set-up devastating combos with your teammates.
+As the Storm, you should regularly be on the lookout for openings to set-up devastating combos with your teammates.